How to Protect Your Home and Not Break Your Budget Series – Week 3

 A “flood risk” isn’t based on what has or hasn’t happened in the past.
 It is based on current factors such as rainfall, river flow, tidal-surge data, topography, flood-control measures, and building development changes in the area.

-Check out this website: FEMA Flood Map Service Center
+Check out this website: FEMA’s National Flood Hazard Layer Map

 Is flood insurance ever mandatory?